Helping Kids Cope When Mom Has Cancer - Baby Chick

 Spend time together.

-You should spend as much time with your child as you can.
+You should spend as much time as you can with your child.
 You might not always be physically or mentally capable of partaking in activities with them, but you should not miss a moment when you feel physically and mentally able.
 Spending time with your child will help both of you feel happier and give you both a sense of normalcy.

 I know parenting while fighting cancer can seem like an overwhelming challenge, but it isn’t.
 Be patient and honest with not only your child but with yourself.